San Marcos Growers LogoSan Marcos Growers

 There are also several other very similar species in what was once called the Hechtia tillandsioides complex, including Hechtia (now Bakerantha) caerulea that has in the past been included with Hechtia tillandsioides that has purple flowers that seem to match those we have seen in cultivation (such as the one we show on our 2nd image).
 Our plants came to us from University of California Riverside horticulturist Don Merhaut who notes this plant to be "underrated and under used!"
 We also have a form that came to us from the late Bill Baker at California Gardens Nursery that has leaves that on the upper surface are more of an apple green.
 We continue to list our plant as Hechtia tillandsioides as it is what we received it as and until such time that these name changes get more widely recognized.

-This information about Hechtia tillandsioides displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Hechtia tillandsioides displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]